-- Review your child’s medical record with his or her attending physician or designee in attendance while your child is hospitalized.
+- Review your child’s medical record with their attending physician or designee in attendance while your child is hospitalized.

 - Request additions to your child’s medical record.

-- Patient safety concerns or complaints can be reported to The Joint Commission at www.jointcommission.org, using the “Report a Patient Safety Event” link in the “Action Center” on the home page of the website, by fax to 630-792-5636 or mail to Office of Quality and Patient Safety, The Joint Commission, One Renaissance Boulevard, Oakbrook Terrace, IL 60181.
+- Report patient safety concerns or complaints to The Joint Commission (TJC) at jointcommission.org, using the “Report a Patient Safety Event” link in the “Action Center” on the homepage of the website, faxing to 630-792-5636 or mailing to Office of Quality and Patient Safety, The Joint Commission, One Renaissance Blvd., Oakbrook Terrace, IL 60181.

-You and your child have the responsibility to:
+Patients and patient families have the responsibility to:

-- Provide accurate, complete information about present complaints, past illnesses, hospitalizations, medicines and other matters related to your child’s health that facilitate their care, treatment and services.
+- Provide accurate, complete information about present complaints, past illnesses, hospitalizations, medications and other matters related to your child’s health that facilitate their care, treatment and services.

-- Produce, upon request, documentation of the right to consent for your child’s admission and treatment.
+- Produce, upon request, documentation of the right to consent to your child’s admission and treatment.

 - Ask for an explanation if you do not understand papers you are asked to sign or anything related to your child’s care.

 - Follow the care prescribed or recommended for your child by the doctors, nurses and other allied healthcare personnel, and remember you are responsible for actions if you refuse treatment or do not follow instructions.

 - Report unexpected changes in your child’s condition to the responsible caregiver.